directvt/vtm/readme.md

    - Debug output console.

  - `▀▄ View`
-   - Serves for quick navigation through the desktop space using cyclic selection (left click on group title) in the `View` group on the taskbar.
+   - Serves for quick navigation through the workspace using cyclic selection (left click on group title) in the `View` group on the taskbar.
 Right click to set clipboard data as region title (swap clipboard text and title).

  - `▀▄ Tile`
    - Supports Drag and Drop for panes (like tabs in a browser).